 All students admitted to the Ph.D. program are offered funding, which includes a 12-month stipend, a full tuition waiver, and student health insurance*.
 If students continue to make good progress in the program, funding typically continues for five years.
 Outstanding applicants may also be eligible for departmental, College of Arts and Science, or University fellowships that supplement the standard stipend.
 The department nominates outstanding applicants for these awards; there is no separate application process.

-Most funded students work as graduate assistants to the department faculty members, though some may choose instead to apply for paid positions with American Sociological Review, which is edited in the department.
+Most funded students work as graduate assistants to the department faculty members.
 To support themselves beyond the usual five years of graduate assistant funding, students may work as research assistants to faculty members in sociology or in other parts of the University, or teach at Vanderbilt or in other local colleges.
-Students also benefit from numerous internal funding opportunities, such as dissertation-year fellowships from the Robert Penn Warren Center for the Humanities; summer research awards from the College of Arts and Science; small research grants from the Department of Sociology, dissertation enhancement grants and professional development and training grants from the Russell G. Hamilton Graduate Leadership Institute, and other internal funding opportunities within Vanderbilt.
-Students are also encouraged to compete for national external graduate fellowships sponsored by the National Science Foundation, the Ford Foundation, the Jacob Javits Foundation, National Academy of Education, the Spencer Foundation, Society for the Study of Social Problems, and Woodrow Wilson National Fellowship Foundation.
+Students also benefit from small research grants from the Department of Sociology, dissertation enhancement grants and professional development and training grants from the Russell G. Hamilton Graduate Leadership Institute, and other internal funding opportunities within Vanderbilt.
+Students are also encouraged to compete for national external graduate fellowships sponsored by the American Association of University Women, American Sociological Association, Ford Foundation, Jacob Javits Foundation, National Academy of Education, the Spencer Foundation, Society for the Study of Social Problems, and Woodrow Wilson National Fellowship Foundation.

 The College of Arts & Science Office of Research is available to assist faculty and students with external proposal submissions.
 This includes fellowships that are made directly to faculty and students by external sponsors.
 For all external grant submissions, please submit a Notice of Intent (NOI) form.
 Once your NOI is submitted, you will receive an email from a member of the College of Arts & Science Office of Research team to assist you with your proposal.
 Please contact firstname.lastname@example.org if you have any grant-related questions.